jared-smith-kr/Typescript-Lightning-Talks/talks/generics/README.md

 function takesVec<T extends IVector> (vec: T): void {}

-// We can also do a lot of the same things we do with values:
+// We can also do a lot of the same things we do with value arguments, like assign defaults:

-function getVectorComponent<T extends IVector, K extends keyof T>(key: K, vec: T): T[K] {
-    return vec[key]
-}

 function vecLikeOrVector<T extends IVector = IVector>(vec: T): void {}
 ```